-Thomas Ware and Sons take great care and pride when it comes to purchasing their raw materials especially hides.
-Only wet salted hides from Beef cattle, such as Hereford’s, are wanted for colouration and thickness and they will all have been reared to meet exacting standards.
+At Thomas Ware and Sons we take great care and pride when it comes to purchasing our raw materials, especially hides.
+British beef cattle, such as Herefords, provide the optimum colouration and thickness and they are reared to meet exacting standards.

-STAGE 1 – PREPARATION OF THE HIDE FOR TANNAGE
+STAGE 1 – PREPARING THE HIDE FOR TANNAGE

-The first part of the Process which takes 10 days, is to prepare the hide ready for tannage.
-This is done in the Limeyard, or what was traditionally known as The Beamhouse.
+The first part of the process is to prepare the hides ready for tannage.
+It takes up to ten days and happens in the Limeyard, or what was traditionally known as The Beamhouse.

-The hides are then placed in a solution of lime for 6 days to open up their fibre structure, to dissolve out all the unwanted inter-fibrillary proteins and to swell the hides so they can withstand the next two machines which remove the hair and scud and surplus flesh.
+Once the hairs have been loosened, the hides are placed in a solution of lime for six days to open up their fibre structure.
+All the unwanted inter-fibrillary proteins are dissolved and the hides swell so they can withstand the next two machines.
+These remove the hair and surplus flesh.

-The hides, now called pelt, are then sorted, graded, rounded (cut up into butts, shoulders and bellies), lime split and de-limed as necessary depending on the end product.
+The hides, now called pelt, are next sorted, graded, rounded (cut up into butts, shoulders and bellies), lime split and de-limed as necessary depending on the end product.

-These liquors are made up of carefully selected blends of at least three different Vegetable tanning materials.
-The composition and strength, the acidity and temperature and the time in these liquors are all carefully controlled in the laboratory to give the end product the desired properties such as hardness, strength, colour and flexibility.
-Different processes are required for each individual type of leather.
+Our liquors are made up of carefully selected blends of at least three different vegetable tanning materials.
+We carefully control the composition, strength, acidity and temperature of the liquors and the time the pelts spend in these pits.
+Varying the liquors and soaking time determines the properties of our end products, such as hardness, strength, colour and flexibility.
+Different combinations are required for each individual type of leather.

 STAGE 3 – THE SHEDDING OF THE LEATHER

-After the tanning stage the leather goes to the Sheds where it undergoes a number of other processes, machine operations and drying operations in order to give the leather its desired characteristics.
-This can take up to another 4 – 6 weeks before going to the warehouse for sorting and grading.
+After the tanning stage the leather is moved to the Sheds.
+Here it undergoes a number of other processes, machine operations and drying operations to help give the leather different characteristics.
+This can take up to another four to six weeks before going to the warehouse for sorting and grading.

 STAGE 4 – DRESSING AND FINISHING